BlockchainsLive

-Wall-clock interval between two consecutive newHeads events on each L2 sequencer.
+Wall-clock interval in milliseconds between two consecutive newHeads events on each L2 sequencer, refreshed continuously.

 This benchmark measures the live block time of every major Ethereum Layer 2, the actual wall-clock interval between two consecutive newHeads events on the sequencer, not the marketing figure each chain advertises.
 Arbitrum One leads with sub-second blocks (~250 ms median), built on Nitro's fast-finality fork.
 Optimism, Base, Blast and Mantle all cluster around the 2 s OP Stack default. zkSync Era, Linea and Scroll show batched cadence with p50 around 3-6 s and a long tail on idle gaps.
 Taiko's based rollup sits at the 3 s mark.
 The p99 column reveals stalls 2-3× the nominal block time on every L2, the part marketing pages never quote.